MailTape/MailTape-v1/_posts/2022-06-26-INO-hidefumi.md

 # MailTape's selection

 ## INO hidefumi - IN DREAMS
 Sarah: **"**The namesake of INO's latest album release.
 Entranced by the silky texture in this track...
-Ino's grounded vocals are a wonderful compliment to the jazzy soundscapes Ino creates.
-Truly a dream with the Fender Rhodes piano and this magnetic basslin :)**"**
+Ino's grounded vocals are a wonderful compliment to the jazzy soundscapes Ino creates with such ease.
+Truly a dream with the Fender Rhodes piano and this magnetic bassline :)**"**

 ## Will Sprott - Psychic Lady
-Sarah: **"**From one of my favorite albums of the moment, The jaunty percussives stretching through this track are beyond delightful, love the folk harmonies.**"**
+Sarah: **"**From one of my favorite albums of the moment!
+The jaunty percussives stretching through this track are beyond delightful, love the folk harmonies swaying alongside each other.**"**

 ## Sachiko Kanenobu - Anata Kara Toku E (Far Away From You)
-Sarah: **"**Love the acoustic guitar and vocals against these psychedelic accents, a really wonderful mix from 1972!**"**
+Sarah: **"**In love with this 1972 track from Sachiko Kanenobu.
+The acoustic guitar and vocals play so nicely against these psychedelic accents, a wonderful mix.**"**

 ## r mccarthy - Jyoti
 Sarah: **"**A healing synth track to close out this playlist of new and found again discoveries :) I could be anywhere and this song would feel like an embrace, I hope it strikes you the same way.**"**